Orientation Guide for New Students 2013

 If, in an emergency, you or your spouse need to call into the office, please use 650.723.4447 and leave a message.
 Incoming messages will be placed in mailboxes.
 If you have a mobile phone and wish to be contacted this way in an emergency, provide your telephone number to the Program Administrator.

-Each student is assigned a mailbox located in the Y2E2, Room 252.
-Please check it every day.
-These boxes are intended for Stanford correspondence only.
 Students should use home addresses or a box at the Stanford Post Office for incoming mail.
 Student mail addressed to the Department of Civil and Environmental Engineering may be delayed and is not reliable.
 Outgoing campus and stamped US mail may be placed in the designated boxes around campus.
 Postage stamps are available only at the Post Office.

 Student Salary Checks

 Checks for research assistants, teaching assistants and course assistants come semi-monthly and are available in Room 314 for you to pick up.
 They arrive on the seventh and 22nd of each month.
 If the 7th or 22nd falls on the weekend, checks arrive the preceding Friday.
 Checks are usually available mid-morning on pay days.
 To avoid delays, you may apply for direct deposit through Axess.